openmiblab/tutorial-cluster/README.md

 This has now only created results for iteration 5.

-The one_job.py script is included as script of this type is needed to send multiple jobs to the scanner at the same time.
+The one_job.py script is included as script of this type is needed to send multiple jobs to the HPC at the same time.
 This is typically used to run identical analyses on multiple subjects, where each subject is a separate job.

 ## Run the script as a job on the HPC